FreedTerror/FreedTerror-Open-Source/README.md

 This is a set of scripts and templates to extend UFE 2<br>
 Download then import the unity package file into unity.<br>

-Base Requirements: Universal Fighting Engine 2
+Base Requirements: Universal Fighting Engine 2 (Any Version)

 Replay: Allows you to replay matches.<br>
 Requirements: Easy Save 3 (https://assetstore.unity.com/packages/tools/utilities/easy-save-the-complete-save-data-serializer-system-768)<br>